challenai/algorithm/LOG.md

 - 219 ok/0 no debug
 - 220 ok/0 no debug
 - 221 ok/0 no debug
+- 222 ok/0 no debug
+- 223 ok/0 deserve another try
 - 224 failed/1 no debug till now
-- 223 ok/0 deserve another try
 - 225 ok/0 no debug
 - 226 ok/0 no debug
 - 228 ok/0 no debug